External image

 Employer

 Labor costs include wages, payroll taxes, benefits, and sometimes overtime or bonuses.
-These expenses are necessary investments — after all, your staff creates the guest experience.
+These are necessary investments — your staff creates the guest experience.
+But when labor costs climb too high, they erode profit fast.
+Most restaurants wrestle with the same cost drivers:

 • Fluctuating guest traffic